 - Mississippi State women cap perfect regular season with 85-63 win at Kentucky

 - Mississippi State women defeat South Carolina 67-53

 - No. 7 Mississippi State women down Georgia State

 - Mississippi State women maintain No. 6 ranking in AP Poll

 - Strong second half leads Mississippi State women past Little Rock

-- Mississippi State women begin 2018 No. 5 in AP Poll
+- Mississippi State women climb to No. 3 in AP Poll